MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/crm-user-architect.md

     - More support for currency and exchange rates, and this includes the revision of **Exchange Rate** API.
     - Unit conversions will be possible.

-For more information about dual-write, see the [Dual-write overview](dual-write-purpose.md).
+For more information about dual-write, see [Dual-write overview](dual-write-purpose.md).